belka-ew/tanya/README.md

 The library is currently under development, but some parts of it can already be used.

+`network` and `async` exist for quite some time and could be better tested than other components.

 Containers were newly reworked and the API won't change significantly, but will be only extended.
 The same is true for the `memory` package.

-`network` and `async` packages should be reviewed in the future and the API may change.

 `math` package contains an arbitrary precision integer implementation that has a stable API (that mostly consists of operator overloads), but still needs